OneGeology/documentation/docs/providingdata/onegeology_profile.rst

 * /WCS_Capabilities/ContentMetadata/CoverageOfferingBrief/keywords/keyword (1.0.0)
 * /wcs:Capabilities/wcs:Contents/wcs:CoverageSummary/ows:Keywords/ows:Keyword (2.0.x)

 The Keyword "OneGeology" must be present to be able to search for services and layers with this keyword.
-OneGeologyEurope participants should also include relevant keywords chosen from the keyword list created for that project and listed in `Appendix I <https://onegeology.github.io/documentation/appendices.html#appendix-i-onegeology-english-keyword-dictionary-picklist>`_.
-The main purpose of these keywords is to make your services discoverable by a user searching in a catalogue of services, so a clearly formed but limited list of geosciences domain specific is ideal and all OneGeology global participants may also want to consider using items from this proposed OneGeology-Europe list, which has been formed by looking at many such lists available around the world including the European GEMET thesaurus found at: `http://www.eionet.europa.eu/gemet/en/themes/ <http://www.eionet.europa.eu/gemet/en/themes/>`_.
+OneGeologyEurope participants should also include relevant keywords chosen from the keyword list created for that project and listed in `Appendix I <https://www.onegeology.org/wmsCookbook/appendixI.html>`_.

 The following broad concepts are good starting points